instana/nodejs/CONTRIBUTING.md

 Python3 (< 3.11) is required, otherwise the db2 package won't build, see https://github.com/nodejs/node-gyp/issues/2219.

+`npm install npx -g` to execute npm package binaries.

 `brew install jq` for OSX (for other systems please look up [here](https://stedolan.github.io/jq/)) is required to run `npm run audit` or `lerna audit run`.

 Note: You might need to install `libpq-dev`/`postgresql-devel` or a similar package before running `npm install` because `pg-native` depends on it. (`@instana/collector` and friends do not depend on `pg-native` but our test suite depends on it.)

 After cloning the repository, run `npm install` in the root of the repository.
-This will install `lerna` as a local dependency.

 Make sure that your IDE is parsing .prettierrc.
 Otherwise, install the necessary plugins to make it so.